-- A. Talk to admission representatives from potential transfer schools.
-Admissions reps are college and university employees who will answer your questions and help you through the transfer process. - B. We post college and university visits at jjc.edu/transfer.
+- Talk to admission representatives from potential transfer schools.
+Admissions reps are college and university employees who will answer your questions and help you through the transfer process. - We post college and university visits at jic.edu/university-partners/transfer-evets.
 Check the site frequently to find out when your transfer institution will be on campus!